kaangenis/KaizenCaseStudy/README.md

 - App Icon added,
 - App Splash added,
 - In App Splash added,
-- BundleID is ready for publish,
+- BundleID is ready for deployment (or Test Versions),
 - "Portal" and "Wallet" pages added,
 - "Filter Promotions" feature is not avaible for this version because of the filter values that coming from API is not equal to each other.